Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Experimental Settings

-For the generative tasks involving open-source models, we operationalized the text generation processes on a single Tesla A100 GPU (80GB) with full precision.
-For models with a larger parameter scale, up to 20 billion parameters (e.g. GPT-NeoX-20b), half precision (float16) was employed.
 The temperature setting for text generation was maintained at the default value of 1 to foster the generation of creative content.
-Furthermore, the parameters ``top\_p'' and ``top\_k'' were configured to 40 and 0.96, respectively.
+Furthermore, the parameters \texttt{top\_p} and \texttt{top\_k} were configured to \texttt{40} and \texttt{0.96}, respectively.
 We provide the first sentence of the text as a prefix to guide the model to perform the generation task.
-In order to ensure the length consistency of the LLM-generated text and human-written text, we set ``min\_length'' to 800 and ``max\_length'' to 1024.
+In order to ensure the length consistency of the LLM-generated text and human-written text, we set \texttt{min\_length} to \texttt{800} and \texttt{max\_length} to \texttt{1024}.
 This ensured the production of sufficiently lengthy texts, which were subsequently truncated to lengths closely mirroring those of human-written samples, all the while maintaining sentence integrity.

-For closed-source models, we use OpenAI API\footnote{\url{https://openai.com/blog/openai-api}} and Google API\footnote{\url{https://ai.google.dev/models/palm}} to perform text generation tasks in the form of conversations.
+For closed-source models, we use API services to perform text generation tasks in the form of conversations.
 Referring to the experimental prompt of Fast-DetectGPT \cite{DBLP:journals/corr/abs-2310-05130}, we instructed the models to assume the personas of news and fiction writers to generate news articles and narrative stories respectively.
 The temperature of text generation also uses the default parameter 1.
 We provide the ``word length'' and ``first sentence text'' of the human-written sample in the prompt as <word count> and <prefix> to provide additional information to guide the LLMs generate a text that aligns with the specified requirements.
 The specific API Messages are as follows: